Cardiac Catheterization Labs

-These devices can be implanted in the chest to help analyze a patient's abnormal heart rhythms over several years, and are able to transmit the information back to the physician or other healthcare professionals.
-These devices do not require the implantation of a wire but analyze the rhythm by measuring the heart's electrical signals from under the skin.
+This device can be implanted in the chest to help analyze a patient's abnormal heart rhythms over several years and transmit the information back to the physician or other healthcare professionals.
+This device does not require wire implantation but analyzes the rhythm by measuring the heart's electrical signals from under the skin.

 Right heart catheterization

 A special catheter (small hollow tube) is inserted into the right side of your heart and measures the pressure inside your heart and lungs.

 If you have a history of atrial fibrillation or atrial flutter (irregular heartbeat), this procedure is used to convert your heart to a normal rhythm using electrical impulses.

 Atrial septal defect (ASD) or patent foramen ovale (PFO)